aaronparker/fslogix/docs/APPKEYS.md

----
-title: "Creating FSLogix App Masking, Java Control Rules"
+# Creating FSLogix App Masking, Java Control Rules
-keywords: fslogix
-tags: [app_masking]
-sidebar: home_sidebar
-permalink: appkeys.html
-summary: Scripts to gather information on applications for creating rule sets for App Masking & Java Control.
----

 Scripts here can be used to gather information on applications for creating rule sets for App Masking & Java Control.

 `Get-ApplicationRegistryKey.ps1` returns Registry keys from well known locations that contain application information to return application keys for App Masking rules.
 An example use case for this would be determining specific locations for an application in a suite with shared components (e.g. Visio, Project or Skype for Business as a part of Office 365 ProPlus).